redefiningvicky/Portraits-of-a-Youth-Social-Movement/README.md

 # 📢 Portraits of a Youth Social Movement: Young Invincibles (YI) in Education Advocacy
 ## 🎯 Objective <br>
+This project focuses on the work of Young Invincibles (YI), a youth advocacy organization in the United States, and their role in promoting equitable access to higher education.
+Through their leadership model, campaigns, research, and policy efforts, YI strengthens the voices of young people and addresses educational inequities, empowering them to engage in education advocacy. <p>
 ## 🛠️ Tools <br>
 • <b>GIS:</b> ArcGIS Online, ArcGIS Storymaps <p>
 ## 🌐 Website <br>